University of Santo Tomas Senior High School

-The University of Santo Tomas Senior High School popularly known as UST SHS or UST Senior High, was established on 2016 to cater upon the establishment of senior high school (grades 11-12) in the Philippines.
-It is one of the basic education schools of the University of Santo Tomas.
+The University of Santo Tomas Senior High School, popularly known as UST SHS or UST Senior High, is the senior high school of the University of Santo Tomas, established in 2016.
+It is one of the university's three academic units offering basic education.

-UST SHS offers a diverse range of academic pathways through its six specialized program.
-Students can opt for Science, Technology, Engineering, and Mathematics Program (STEM), Business and Entrepreneurship Program, Health-Allied Program (HA), Humanities and Social Sciences Program (HUMSS), Music, Arts, and Design Program (MAD) and Physical Education and Sports Program (PES).

 Academics

 The academic programs include core subjects that adhere to the curriculum guides set by the Department of Education, along with contextualized subjects that are shared among all program but tailored to suit the specific focus of each.
 Additionally, each program offers specialized subjects geared towards preparing students for their chosen tertiary programs.